genomicsclass/leanpub/manuscript/plots_to_avoid.md

 The use of correlation to summarize reproducibility has become widespread in, for example, genomics.
 Despite its English language definition, mathematically, correlation is not necessarily informative with regards to reproducibility.
 Here we briefly describe three major problems.

 The most egregious related mistake is to compute correlations of data that is not approximated by bi-variate normal data.
 As described above, averages, standard deviations and correlations are popular summary statistics for two-dimensional data because, for the bivariate normal distribution, these five parameters fully describe the distribution.
 However, there are many examples of data that are not well approximated by bivariate normal data.
+Gene expression data, for example, tends to have a distribution with a very fat right tail.

 The standard way to quantify reproducibility between two sets of replicated measurements, say {$$}x_1,\dots,x_n{/$$} and {$$}y_1,\dots,y_n{/$$}, is simply to compute the distance between them: